Tools for Research in Library & Information Studies : Home

 Many tools are available for conducting research specific to Library & Information Studies topics.
 Becoming familiar with these tools can be a decisive factor for successfully learning and contributing to the field.

 This guide provides a general orientation to LIS specific resources.
 Many of these resources are licensed through UW-Madison, but some are available regardless of institutional affiliation.

-1. Be knowledgeable about the sources you should be searching
+1. Identify the sources you should be searching.